ava-labs/avalanche-docs/docs/quickstart/multisig-utxos-with-avalanchejs.md

 }
 ```

 For getting UTXOs from an address, let's make another function `getUnspentOutputs()`.
 This function will fetch UTXOs from a given address and source chain.
 The `sourceChain` will be used to fetch exported UTXOs that are not yet imported.
-The exported outputs lie in the exported atomic memory.
+The exported outputs stay in the exported atomic memory.
 This parameter will only be used when we want to import assets.

 ```javascript
 // UTXOs for spending unspent outputs